danielnolan/danielnolan.github.com/_posts/2018-03-04-asynchronously-ruby-and-haml-linting-in-vim-8-or-neovim.md

 title: Asynchronously Linting Ruby and Haml in Vim8 or NeoVim

 categories:
+- Tools Of The Trade
 - Vim
-- Ruby
-- Style

 tags:
 - Vim
 - Vim8
 - NeoVim
 - ALE
+- Rubocop
+- Haml-Lint
 - Workflow
+- Style
 - Linting
-- Rubocop
-- Haml-Lint

 description: Asynchronous Ruby and Haml linting in Vim 8 or NeoVim